wombleton/gitlaw-nz/acts/E/Electricity Industry Act 2010.md

     *   (a) must be notified in the _Gazette_, and publicised by the Minister and the consent authority, as soon as practicable after it is made; and

-    *   (b) takes effect on a date specified in the order (which may be on or before the date that the permits are transferred to Genesis under the [Resource Management Act 1991][419] but may not be before the date of the notice in the _Gazette_); and
+    *   (b) takes effect on a date specified in the order (which may be on or before the date that the permits are transferred to Genesis under the [Resource Management Act 1991][421] but may not be before the date of the notice in the _Gazette_); and

     *   (c) takes effect as if it were a change to a condition that had been made by the consent authority; and

-    *   (d) is a regulation for the purposes of the [Regulations (Disallowance) Act 1989][282] but not for the purposes of the [Acts and Regulations Publication Act 1989][283].
+    *   (d) is a disallowable instrument, but not a legislative instrument, for the purposes of the [Legislation Act 2012][283] and must be presented to the House of Representatives under [section 41][284] of that Act.

-    (4) The Minister must present a copy of the order to the House of Representatives in accordance with [section 4][293] of the Regulations (Disallowance) Act 1989\.
+    (4) The Minister must present a copy of the order to the House of Representatives in accordance with [section 4][295] of the Regulations (Disallowance) Act 1989\.

+    Section 122(3)(d): replaced, on 5 August 2013, by [section 77(3)][285] of the Legislation Act 2012 (2012 No 119).

 ##### 123 Existing agreements with other parties in respect of Waitaki Power Scheme